neothenil/zwjira/README.md

-An automation toolset for JIRA workflow for personal use.
+A JIRA workflow automation toolset for personal use.